lbueti/forplot/README.md

 ![](man/figures/README-unnamed-chunk-25-1.png)<!-- -->

-Note that the lines element of the *d* items is a nested list with *variable* and *arm*.
-Using *d_lines*, line options can be accessed all at once, over all variables for one arm, for all arms and one variable, or for a specific variable*arm combination using options* linenr\*, a vector of length two where the first element specifies the variable and the second the arm.
+Note that the *lines* element of the *d* items is a nested list with *variable* and *arm*.
+Using *d_lines*, line options can be accessed all at once, over all variables for one arm, for all arms and one variable, or for a specific variable-arm combination via *linenr*. *linenr* is a vector of length two where the first element specifies the variable and the second the arm.